 They quickly discovered that their fields had more in common than they thought.

 “There are machine learning tools that actually apply to both fields: looking for patterns in images, looking for patterns in text.
-That enabled us to work together,” said Betke.
+That enabled us to work together,” says Betke.